The Story so Far…

 If you’re interested, here’s a bit more about me:

 I’ve grown up in New Hampshire; born and raised.
 A New Hampster?
 I’ve spent a lot of my life outside.
 Whether it was fun in the sun, or building snow forts, I’m outside as much as I can be.
 Throughout my life I have always been active.
 I gravitated towards Soccer and Track and Field in my youth.
-As I grew up I learned to love soccer, but I was also falling deeply in love my another… Running.
+As I grew up I learned to love soccer, but as time went on I began to realize I loved training for soccer just as much as playing the game.
 In around my sophomore year of high school, it was clear to me that I was using soccer as an entertaining means of staying in shape for track and field season (which I was far better at compared to soccer).
 Graduating high school and heading off to college I thought that I should give myself a break from the running in ovals, and decided to pursue other sports (fencing, and then rowing).
 Fencing was not quite the Jedi Martial Arts that I was anticipating, but it was fun for year.
 Oh well!
 So I decided to ask the track coach if I could walk on the following year.
 He said no… Brutal.
 This set me back quite a bit, but I moved past it, and used my emotions to fuel my revenge.
 I’d prove ‘em wrong.

 So I joined the next closest club sport that trained the roof down… Rowing.
 Rowing hands down, made me the athlete I am today.
 The countless mornings, 5AM at the boathouse, rain or shine, freezing or sunny, we got after it.
 This is where I ultimately believe I fell in love with training.